cyberbotics/webots-doc/guide/using-the-nao-robot.md

 #### macOS support

 Aldebaran dropped the `simulator SDK` support for macOS since the `2.1.2.17` version.
-Webots includes this last version for macOS, but some issues prevents to run `naoqisim` on recent macOS versions.
+Webots includes this latest version for macOS, however it doesn't work on recent macOS versions.

 #### Timing issues: Getting the right speed for realistic simulation